She and Her Cat: Episodes

+Manga

-A manga version by Tsubasa Yamaguchi adapting the anime was announced in the March 2016 issue of Kodansha's Monthly Afternoon, and it began serialization in the magazine's April 2016 issue, which was released in February 2016, ending its serialization in May 2016.
-Its single collected volume was released by Kodansha on August 23, 2016.
-In January 2017, Vertical licensed the series, and it released the manga in the North American market on August 1 of that year.
+A manga adaptation of the anime series illustrated by Tsubasa Yamaguchi was announced in the March 2016 issue of Kodansha's seinen manga magazine Monthly Afternoon.
+It began serialization in the magazine's April 2016 issue, released on February 25, and ended in the magazine's July 2016 issue on May 25.
+Its chapters were collected in a single tankōbon volume, released by Kodansha on August 23, 2016.
+In January 2017, Vertical licensed the series, releasing one volume in the North American market on August 1.